nikhilCad/real-time-chatroom/README.md

 UPLOADTHING_SECRET (for uploadThing)
 UPLOADTHING_APP_ID

+NEXT_PUBLIC_SITE_URL = Put your deployed url here if you are deploying it, else it defaults to localhost, so no need to add

 ```

 For database, use prism init and provide the value to DATABASE_URL in .env file, this project uses Supabase